-- In Scotland the Scottish Agricultural Wages Board sets the wage rates.
-The latest was published in March 2024 and will take effect from 1 April 2024.7 - In Wales the Agricultural Advisory Panel for Wales sets the terms and conditions of agricultural workers including agricultural wages orders.
-The latest was published in March 2024 and will take effect from 1 April 2024.
+- In England agricultural workers are treated the same as any other worker for NMW purposes - In Northern Ireland the Agricultural Wages Board for Northern Ireland sets the wage rates which are applicable on 1 April each year.
+Note that for some categories of Agricultural Worker in Northern Ireland, the minimum agricultural wage is higher than National Minimum Wage, whilst for others it is lower. - In Scotland the Scottish Agricultural Wages Board sets the wage rates.
+The latest was published in March 2024 and took effect from 1 April 2024.8 - In Wales the Agricultural Advisory Panel for Wales sets the terms and conditions of agricultural workers including agricultural wages orders.
+The latest was published in March 2024 and took effect from 1 April 2024.
+9 Note that for most categories of agricultural worker in Wales, the minimum agricultural wage is higher than the National Minimum Wage.